kuri65536/touchpadtuner/README.md

 License
 -----------------------------------------
-see the top of source code, it is Modified BSD.
+see the top of source code, it is MPL2.0.

 Screenshot